heximcz/hexim-pecmac/README.md

 ```

 ## Prerequisites
-Since the data from i2c cannot be read in parallel, the data for periodically reading the called agent zabbix are stored in the file.
+Since the data from i2c cannot be read in parallel, the data for periodically reading of a zabbix agent are stored in the file.
 For these purposes, and with a large number of writes, it is better to use a RAM file.

 - create folder for ram disk where is stored zabbix data file:
 ```